July 18, 2016

 The Paleo diet is the world’s oldest way of eating, encouraging foods that were available to the earliest humans during the Paleolithic era (such as fruits and vegetables, and plenty of meats and good fats).

 Many proponents of this lifestyle have theorized that our bodies haven’t evolved to handle the more processed foods that have become a large part of the standard American diet, and have called for a resurgence of the caveman way.

 While planning a Paleo diet can seem like a large undertaking (after all, you are eliminating sugar, grains, and dairy), luckily there are tons of books and online resources available that can help guide you in starting and maintaining this way of eating—and discuss why it’s good for you.
 Some of the benefits can include weight loss and lower blood pressure and cholesterol.

 Here’s some general info you need to know, as well as ideas for what to eat for breakfast, lunch, and dinner.
-If you’re ready to join the movement, consider picking up this 14-piece Ultimate Paleo Kit to stock up your kitchen with all the essentials.

 Though it’s an ancient way of eating, the Paleo diet is becoming increasingly popular in modern times.
 Supporters believe that contemporary eating habits are largely responsible for all types of rampant health problems, including but not limited to heart disease, cancer, obesity, diabetes, infertility, depression, Alzheimer’s disease, and Parkinson’s disease.